MxFrgsn/COMP1004-Project/README.md

 To run this project locally, follow these steps:

-    1. Clone this repository to your local machine.
+    1. Download/Clone this repository to your local machine.
     2. Ensure python is installed on your device.
     -   Visual Studio Code is an alternative.
     3. Run the bat file to start a local web server, allowing the JSON file to be accessed.